saviscoding/film-database/README.md

 	- src/main/webapp/scripts: contains the scripts.js file with the JavaScript code used by the web page.
 	- src/main/webapp/index.html: the web page to run.

-The code is well commented and easy to understand.

-# CONTACT
-If you have any questions or issues, please feel free to contact me at daniel.savage@stu.mmu.ac.uk